Doctoral Graduation Checklist Fall 2023

 Electronic submission of the dissertation

-- One signature sheet signed (in black ink) by your committee, department chairperson, program director and the CHSS Associate Dean for Graduate Academic Affairs must be submitted to Sally Evans, the University Thesis and Disseration Coordinator along with your dissertation.
-This signature sheet does not have to be printed on cotton bonded paper.
+- One signature sheet signed (in black ink) by your committee, department chairperson, program director must be submitted to Sally Evans, the University Thesis and Dissertation Coordinator along with your dissertation.

 - Mason has installed an Embargo Policy.
-With its addition, students will have the option to make their work in MARS available immediately or to delay its availability for 6 months, 1 year, or 5 years.
-Students who wish to embargo their documents will need to obtain signed, written permission from the chairs of their committees and the graduate deans of their colleges/schools.
+With its addition, students will have the option to make their work in MARS available immediately or to delay its availability for 2 years, 5 years, or 10 years.
+Students who wish to embargo their documents will need to obtain signed, written permission from the chairs of their committees and the graduate associate deans of their colleges/schools.
 The Embargo Request Form will be submitted to UDTS at the time of Final Submission.
-We cannot embargo any work without signatures from both the committee chair and the dean.
+We cannot embargo any work without signatures from both the committee chair and the associate dean (email@example.com).

-Please contact the CHSS Office of Graduate Academic Affairs at 703.993.8864 or firstname.lastname@example.org if you have any questions or need assistance.
+Please contact the CHSS Office of Graduate Academic Affairs at firstname.lastname@example.org if you have any questions or need assistance.